 - Full Access (Primary)

 Users with the following Secondary Security Role can edit and publish a Custom Sales Forecast for their specific Location(s), as noted on their User record:

 To navigate to Custom Sales Forecasting, click 'Daily Forecasting' under 'Reports' in the 'Operations' Module.

 Custom Sales Forecast

-1) Forecast Calendar - Clicking this will bring you to the Forecasting screen.
+1) Monthly Forecast - This will open the Forecasting screen.
 This is useful when updating multiple parameters for your Custom Sales Forecast

 2) Prior Week - This will shift the Forecasted Date to one week prior to the date listed

 3) Prior Day - This will shift the Forecasted Date to one day prior to the date listed

 4) Forecasted Date - The date that you are forecasting Sales for.
 When changing the date, you can either use the Prior Day / Week or Following Day / Week arrows or click the date, which will open a calendar where you can select a specific date and then click 'OK'.
 You are also able to shift to the current day by clicking the 'Today' button in the bottom left-hand corner of this calendar window

 5) Following Day - This will shift the Forecasted Date to the following day